 As a business owner, you will have to stay up to the latest safety code standards.
-You are going to at least need emergency lighting so people can safely exit your building without a problem if the power to your commercial building goes out.
+You will at least need emergency lighting so people can safely exit your building without a problem if the power to your commercial building goes out.
 There are some things you should know about commercial lighting and emergency power so you can stay up to code and provide a safe environment for everyone.

-With emergency lighting and power, you basically have four options.
+With emergency lighting and power, you have four options.
 You can install an emergency backup generator, individual emergency backup drivers, designated emergency lights, or an emergency inverter.

 Emergency Inverters For Lighting

 The exits signs and other emergency lights can be powered by an emergency inverter which stores power for emergency use.
 However, it only offers a shorter period of power, about 90 minutes.
 But it can provide power for large sections of lighting over long distances.
 This is useful for evacuating the building and ensuring your primary systems are shut down until the power comes back on.

 You'll get a longer power supply, in fact, for days at a time, with a commercial emergency backup generator.
 This is very important if you have refrigerated or frozen assets or need to keep computer equipment and the HVAC system running.
 The system can run on propane, diesel, or be tied into the utility company's natural gas lines.
 These generators are well made today, offering a seamless, quiet, and efficient function when the primary power system goes out.

 You can install LED lamps, halogen, or incandescent emergency lights that are individually battery operated.
 They are not installed into the primary lighting system but operate separately for emergency use only.
 You get the same 90 minutes average power time as with the inverter.
 It's a great option if all you need are emergency lights to keep you on the right side of safety code regulations.